MohiniJasthi/Semantic_Product_Recommendation_System/README.md

 ## Introduction

 This project demonstrates an advanced product recommendation engine designed for e-commerce platforms.
-By leveraging Sentence-BERT (SBERT) for semantic understanding, the system interprets and matches user queries with relevant products—even when keywords don’t exactly match—enabling more accurate and personalized recommendations.
+By leveraging Sentence-BERT (SBERT) for semantic understanding, the system interprets and matches user queries with relevant products even when keywords don’t exactly match, enabling more accurate and personalized recommendations.

 Key highlights: